plex-torrent-downloader/plex-torrent-downloader/README.md

 #### Unique Features

- - JWT / Bcrypted Password Auth built in
+ - JWT / Bcrypt Password Auth built in
  - Download History
  - Search History, including query history
  - Ability to manage download locations via collections
  - Ability to abort torrents, and either keep or delete the downloaded data
  - Will stream first episode first, second episode second and so on
  - Search History shows up in search, so you won't download the same thing twice
- - Download Scheduler (Automatic Download new episodes)
+ - Download Scheduler (Automatically Download new episodes)
+ - Full coverage cypress tests with type checking throughout the codebase

 #### Torrent Search Services
  - 1377x.to